Benelux: Benefits of the Benelux cooperation

-Benelux pilot projects 2025

 Activities since 2008

 Benelux seeks region-to-region cooperation, be it with France and Germany (North Rhine-Westphalia) or beyond with the Baltic states, the Nordic Council, the Visegrad countries, or even further.
 In 2018, a renewed political declaration was adopted between Benelux and North Rhine-Westphalia to give cooperation a further impetus.

 The Benelux is particularly active in the field of intellectual property.
 The three countries established a Benelux Trademarks Office and a Benelux Designs Office, both situated in The Hague.
 In 2005, they concluded a treaty establishing the Benelux Office for Intellectual Property, which replaced both offices upon its entry into force on 1 September 2006.
 This organisation is the official body for the registration of trademarks and designs in the Benelux.
 In addition, it offers the possibility to formally record the existence of ideas, concepts, designs, prototypes and the like.

 Some examples of recent Benelux initiatives include: automatic level recognition of diplomas and degrees within the Benelux for bachelor's and master's programs in 2015, and for all other degrees in 2018; common road inspections in 2014; and a Benelux pilot with digital consignment notes (e-CMR) in 2017; a new Benelux Treaty on Police Cooperation in 2018, providing for direct access to each other's police databases and population registers within the limits of national legislation, and allowing some police forces to cross borders in some situations.
 The Benelux is also committed to working together on adaptation to climate change.
 A joint political declaration in July 2020 called on the European Commission to prioritise cycling in European climate policy and Sustainable Transport strategies, to co-finance the construction of cycling infrastructure, and to provide funds to stimulate cycling policy.

 On 5 June 2018, the Benelux Treaty celebrated its 60 years of existence.
 In 2018, a Benelux Youth Parliament was created.

 In addition to cooperation based on a Treaty, there is also political cooperation in the Benelux context, including summits of the Benelux government leaders.
 In 2019 a Benelux summit was held in Luxembourg.
 In 2020, a Benelux summit was held – online, due to the COVID-19 pandemic – under Dutch Presidency on 7 October between the prime ministers.

 As of 1 January 2017, a new arrangement for NATO Air Policing started for the airspace of Belgium, the Netherlands and Luxemburg (Benelux).
 The Belgian Air Component and the Royal Netherlands Air Force will take four-month turns to ensure that Quick Reaction Alert (QRA) fighter jets are available at all times to be launched under NATO control.